Rasksasa/VOC_Scrubber/README.md

 If you are like me and had a chance (and a rather stupid one) of sticking your head above the print bed while the printer is running; two things will hit you - heat from the rising air and fumes from the print.
 Almost all current printer filters, open source or commercial, does the same thing however; they are designed to be located near the print bed pulling air from the bottom.
 However when printing, the hot surface of the bed causes convective air currents to raise from the bed, up and back down the slides of the wall of the printer again (back to simple school level physics).
 You can see these vapour rise when pushing “wet” filament out a hot nozzle.
 So it is rather odd that almost all air filters are designed with the filters drawing air in from the lowest point in the print area/chamber.

 This “VOC Scrubber” is intended to address just that problem by filtering hot “dirty” air where they are most likely to go; at the top of the enclosed print space.
-The following are design objective for this filter:
+The "VOC Scrubber" design objectives are:

 - Large(r) quantity of carbon pallet to give longer mean-time-between-service of the filter.
 In this case around 850ml of carbon pallets.
 - Intential use of slow air speed to maximise collision of VOC particles with the carbon pallets in combination with filter media depth to ensure high VOC removal in a single pass.
-- 5015 blower fans to minimise the filter size while having generally higher pressure differential to pull air in effeciently (surprisingly pulls a lot of air through too).
+- 5015 blower fans to minimise the filter size while having generally higher pressure differential to pull air in effeciently across the carbon pallets and HEPA (surprisingly pulls a lot of air through too).
 - Easy to source generic 40x105mm HEPA filter available from AliE to filter larger particles
-- Foam seals at joints and connections to minimise and effectively guide the air flow
+- Direct and linear air paths (no vanes or right angles) allowing for maximum air flow with minimal pressure drops.

 ![](Images/TopISO.JPG)